cnbbooks/lfe-casting-spels/src/part9/README.md

 #Pid<0.247.0>
 ```

 Since this is a release application, the game server will already have been started after the REPL came up.
+(Yeah, this whole time it has been running!)
 You can confirm this by calling a function in the game server's API:

 ```lisp
 lfe> (spels-game:look)